Enhanced joint sparsity via Iterative Support Detection

 where

-The above small modification explains why truncated $\ell_{2,1}$-norm based model could be better than the $\ell_{2,1}$ alternatives.
-It is well known that $\ell_{2,1}$-norm based model, as its counterpart of $\ell_1$-norm based model, suffers from its uniform shrinkage on all its components, i.e. it shrinks the true nonzero components as well, and reduces the sharpness of the solution or introduces bias to the final solution.
+It is well known that $\ell_{2,1}$-norm based model, as its counterpart of $\ell_1$-norm based model, suffers from its uniform shrinkage on all its components, i.e., it shrinks the true nonzero components as well, and reduces the sharpness of the solution or introduces bias to the final solution.
 In fact, the true nonzero components should not be shrunk in order to avoid the possibly caused bias.
 The truncated model can partially reduce this bias, because it corresponds to a selective shrinkage procedure where the weight value $w_i$ is either $1$ or $0$.
-The true large nonzero components are expected to have the $0$ weights and therefore will not be shrunk.
+The true large nonzero components are expected to have the $0$ weights and thus will not be shrunk.
 Surely we need to have some knowledge about the support information of the underlying true solution in order for the appropriate settings of weights.
 The support detection is implemented in Step 2, which will be introduced in the following subsection.